dodecaedro/patterns/README.md

 patterns
 ========

-repo for design patterns examples
+repo for design patterns examples. all the examples are in java